Naoki Urasawa: Debut and success: 1982–2009

 When Urasawa visited Shogakukan to apply for a business job, he decided to bring some manga he had drawn out of curiosity.
 An editor from Weekly Shōnen Sunday did not give him the time of day, but the head editor of Big Comic Original happened to walk by and felt the work was better suited for Big Comic Spirits, and took Urasawa to their editorial department.
 He ended up submitting manga for their 1982 New Manga Artist Award, which his unpublished work "Return" won.
 It was only then that he thought about becoming a professional manga artist.
 It was a year after winning the award that Urasawa met Takashi Nagasaki, who would become his longtime editor and collaborator.

-After working as an assistant, Urasawa made his professional debut in 1983 with "Beta!", which was published in a special issue of Golgo 13.
+After working as an assistant for Toshio Nobe, Urasawa made his professional debut in 1983 with "Beta!", which was published in a special issue of Golgo 13.
 He then created the short serialized work Dancing Policeman the following year.
 Urasawa began his first major serialized work, Pineapple Army, in 1985 in the semimonthly Big Comic Original.
 He was the illustrator of the series, while Kazuya Kudo was its writer.
 It ended in 1988 and was collected into eight tankōbon volumes.
 While working on Pineapple Army, Urasawa began Yawara! in the weekly Big Comic Spirits in 1986 which he wrote and illustrated himself.
 It earned him the 1989 Shogakukan Manga Award in the General category.
 That same year it was adapted into a live-action film and an anime television series.
 It ended in 1993 and was collected into 29 volumes.

 When Pineapple Army ended, Urasawa began Master Keaton for Big Comic Original in November 1988.
 He illustrated it, while Hokusei Katsushika wrote it.
 It ended in August 1994 and was collected into 18 volumes.
 An anime television adaptation began in 1998, before finishing as an original video animation in 2000.
 Likewise when Yawara! ended, Urasawa began another solo series in Big Comic Spirits.
 Happy! ran from 1993 until 1999 and was collected into 23 volumes.
 It was adapted into two live-action television films in 2006.